 Every year when winter rolls around the avid skiers are jumping for joy and the average joe is grumbling about snow and ice removal.
 To the average joe—we don’t blame you one bit!
 Getting that old shovel out usually means sore shoulders and an aching back.
 It is not uncommon to rely on ice melting granules to help bust through thick ice buildup.
-However, with so many chemical compounds available, you might be scratching your head as to which one is best for ice removal and protecting your concrete.
+However, with so many chemical compounds available, you might be scratching your head as to which ice melt is best for your concrete.
 Calcium chloride, magnesium chloride, potassium chloride and calcium magnesium acetate (CMA)—what’s the difference and why does it matter?
 Stay tuned and we’ll melt it down for you!

 Considerations Before the Winter Season